chanzuckerberg/gs/README.rst

 GS: A minimalistic Google Storage client
 ========================================

-*gs* is a command line interface (CLI) that provides a set of essential commands for `Google Cloud Storage <https://cloud.google.com/storage/>`_.
+*gs* is a command line interface (CLI) and Python library that provides a set of essential commands for `Google Cloud Storage <https://cloud.google.com/storage/>`_.
 It is modeled after the AWS CLI's ``aws s3`` command.
 Its features are: